 Together all of these cells make up the larger endocannabinoid system (ECS).
 If cannabinoid receptors are locks, then agonists – or the cannabinoids found in CBD – are keys.
 CBD interacts with cells in our bodies that we produce naturally called endocannabinoids.
 These cells are able to interact due to their similar composition.

 The ECS system has been described as the greatest neurotransmitter system in the body and has a hand in just about everything your body does including:

 - Autonomic nervous system

 CBD can be derived from both marijuana plants as well as hemp plants.
 Hemp naturally contains low concentrations of THC, and high concentrations of CBD.
 Because hemp is used for products such as paper and clothing, CBD can also be created as a byproduct of these processes.

 WHY USE CBD OIL?

 CBD oil can be applied topically or orally and it is non-psychoactive, meaning it contains no THC.
-HempMeds also offers daily supplements that can be taken in pill form.
+HempMeds also offers daily CBD oil products that can be taken in pill form.

 3 WAYS HOW CBD OIL IS MADE

 The effects of CBD oil and their benefits have been well documented, however, the extraction of CBD and how pure CBD oil is made is a more complex process.